Skip to Content

 Are They A Certified RV Mechanic?

 Certified RV technicians have been educated and have practiced working on the multitude of systems inside and outside an RV.
-They understand the complex systems and how they function, as well as where they fit into the full scheme of the RV.
-They won’t waste your money scratching their heads in hopes of guessing correctly what the problem might be or how to repair it.
+They understand the complex systems and how they function, as well as their place within the broader RV framework.
+They won’t waste your money scratching their heads in hopes of guessing correctly what the problem might be or how to repair it – your chances are much greater that a certified RV mechanic will have seen the issue before and know how to address it properly.

 When to Call an RV Mechanic